mohamed-elfiky/Connect4/README.md

 # Connect4
-## just a testing version ,,, will add our main version later
+## just a testing version ,,, will add our main version soon